Need help with booking? Send us a message.

 Important notes to consider:

-Permits Required: Trekkers need a TIMS Card (Trekkers' Information Management System) and Langtang National Park entry permit.
+Permits Required: Trekkers need a TIMS Card (Trekkers' Information Management System) and a Langtang National Park entry permit.
 Asiana Treks and Tours will handle these for you.

 Accommodation: Expect basic teahouses with limited amenities in the villages.
 Power and hot water might be scarce at higher altitudes.